gregorskii/gulp-load-runners/README.md

 In the example [errorHandler](https://github.com/gregorskii/gulp-load-runners/blob/master/example/gulp/util/errorHandler.js) we are relying on `node-notifier` and a custom exit level to determine if the task should stop, or continue on error.
 We provide the task a known errorHandler object with `onError`, `onWarning`, and `throwPluginError` functions.
 Since the goal of the error handler is beyond the scope of this plugin `gulp-load-runners` simply checks if the errorHandler being passed to it is a function, if it is it will call it with the loaded plugins and config.

-In this case any error handler is expected to be a default export that returns the error handler object or object literal of functions.
+In this case any error handler is expected to return the error handler object or object literal of functions.

 Meaning it must be comprised of this pattern:

 ```
-export default (plugins, config) => {
+module.exports = (plugins, config) => {
   // DO SOMETHING
   return THE_HANDLER;
 };